architect/arc.codes/src/views/docs/en/reference/runtime-helpers/node.js.md

 ## `arc.http`

 `arc.http` provides middleware and request/response normalization for `@http` functions using your choice of `async` functions or Express-style callbacks.
+Declare HTTP routes with the [`@http`](/docs/en/reference/project-manifest/http) pragma.

 > A legacy `arc.http.async` middleware interface will remain available exclusively for `async` functions, although we strongly encourage using the unified `arc.http` interface.